What is this website?

 At the end of the day Project Euler is a tool to increase your knowledge of mathematics and programming and if you are unable to progress after trying your best (Which you should most definitely do before seeking help), you may have gained some tenacity but you may not even know where you went wrong, or how you could improve; however, if you can be guided along the correct path you can gain a tremendous amount of knowledge and maybe next time you see a similar type problem (which may be much harder) you can now solve it and apply the knowledge you learnt.

 Of course this can only happen if you take the time to fully understand what it is another person is saying, and it is for this reason I will aim to provide detailed explanation's (but may omit steps that you can prove on your own if you're really trying and not just copying) on how I solved the problems.
-In addition, I want to make as many of my solutions interactive as possible as I have always found extra test cases to be very useful.
+In addition, I want to make as many of my solutions interactive as possible as I have always found extra test cases to be very useful as hints.